Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

 ## Create a connection

 Create a connection to a certain marketplace.
-As soon as a connection has been established, an initial synchronization will be triggered, which will transfer the entire data model of the connected marketplace to Actindo.
+As soon as a connection has been established, an initial synchronization will be triggered, which will transfer the entire data model of the connected marketplace mirrored to Actindo.
+This means that all attributes and attribute sets from the marketplace are also transferred to Actindo and can be accessed in the *DataHub* module.
 Depending on the marketplace to be connected, special configurations may be necessary.

 [comment]: <> (POS auch in eigener Procedure erklären?)